Regenerative biotechnology

 Presentation

-Non-tumorigenic endogenous pluripotent cell subpopulation with stress resistance, homing capacity to damaged tissues, spontaneous differentiation, secretion of regenerative cytokines, and immune privilege allowing allogeneic administration.
+Endogenous non-tumorigenic pluripotent cellular subpopulation with stress resistance, homing to damaged tissues, spontaneous differentiation, secretion of regenerative cytokines, and immune privilege that allows allogeneic administration.

 Mechanism of action & Clinical data

-They recognize damaged tissues via S1P-SDF1α signaling, migrate to injury sites, differentiate spontaneously, and secrete regenerative, anti-inflammatory, and immunomodulatory cytokines.
+They recognize damaged tissues via sphingosine-1-phosphate, migrate to the site of injury, spontaneously differentiate, and secrete regenerative, anti-inflammatory, and immunomodulatory cytokines.

 MUSE Cells